 - The sores are very infectious.
 They heal after about 2 to 8 weeks and disappear.

 If it isn’t treated, it may go into the 2nd stage.

 Second stage (secondary syphilis)

-- A few weeks after the sore disappears, you may get a rash on your body, often on the palms of your hands or soles of your feet
+- a blotchy rash on your body, often on the palms of your hands or soles of your feet

 Third or late stage (tertiary syphilis)